 Risks: Cryptocurrency valuations are extremely volatile, whereby it is very difficult to predict their future value.
-They are subject to theft (hacking) either at the exchange entities where they are bought and sold or in each end-user’s online wallet.
+They are subject to theft (hacking) either at the exchange entities where they are bought and sold or in each end user's online wallet.

-State regulation may be contrary for them or prohibit their usage, such as recently occurred in China.
+State regulation may be contrary to them or prohibit their usage, such as recently occurred in China.
 Many of them will fall into disuse and lose their value or they will be split into other currencies as has happened to Bitcoin three times already.

 - Traditional currencies are assessed by the interest rate, in absolute terms and relative to other currencies, established as a benchmark by the issuing country’s central bank and the expected inflation in the country’s money supply.

 - Virtual currencies have no benchmark interest rate and are deflationist because their money supply is limited, hence it is extremely complicated to reach a valuation for them.